Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 ***

 ### SELECT FROM
 By accessing an existing, known node of a Network, a Lynx can use SELECT FROM to find links from that node to other nodes in a network.
-The Lynx can only target networks to which they are attuned (either naturally or through CREATE LOGIN).
+The Lynx can only target nodes to which they are attuned (either naturally or through CREATE LOGIN).

 **Cost:** 1 Vitae.